 You work a lot with women and girls.
 How are they affected differently from men and boys?

 Women and girls structurally suffer from the inequality and the male domination that is part of a deeply conservative and tribal culture.
 This has been the case long before the war started seven years ago.
 From birth to death, fathers, brothers, and other close male relatives control the lives of women.
 This control comes with a whole spectrum of violence and deprivations.
-Forced early marriage, polygamy, no access to education, to work, to property, no inheritance rights, physical and mental abuse.
+Forced early marriage, polygamy, no access to education, work, or property.
+No inheritance rights.
+Physical and mental abuse.

 A mother or grown-up sister is forced to obey a 13-year-old son or brother.
 For a man, it takes one word to end his marriage.
 For a woman, it takes an impressive amount of legal effort to try and get a divorce.
 Then there’s divorce shame.
 Her children are taken away from her and she becomes an outcast.
 This gender-based discrimination is not based on religion.
 It is part of Yemen’s tribal culture.
 You don’t see that in Egypt or Jordan for example.